knightsUCF/CarRacing/Log.md

 We could also introduce manufacturing and mining, more on the simulation side.
 Then people could team up and play together.
 This could even be a game for mobile.

+The nice thing about the combat in this game is that we are fighting in a 2D plane, which makes combat easier and much more streamlined than space sims.
+In a way this solves our problems, since the combat would be much more like League of Legends.

+So what if we made a game like Eve meets League of Legends?

+That has all the formulas of success.
+And even though this might seem like a big game, we could finish this in three months.

 #  Spline Train Tracks / Roads Asset